 Photo credit: David Chandler, Towards Morocco

 Elsewhere on our birding Cadiz trip we checked out two migration watchpoints – Algarrobo near Algeciras and Cazalla near Tarifa.
 The viewing can be spectacular.
 How does 30,000 Honey Buzzards coming through on one day sound?
 Or 10,000 White Storks casting shadows on the ground?
 Or thousands of Black Kites, delayed by the wind, sitting on the hillside waiting.
 You won’t see those things every day, and it was relatively quiet when we were there.
 Some Griffons drifted through, there were Booted Eagles (mostly light phase), Sparrowhawk, Raven, a Black Stork and a Short-toed Eagle.
-That’s not many for this past of the world, but imagine that at home… For raptor migration comes during the first 10 days of September – you could see 20 species in one day.
+That’s not many for this past of the world, but imagine that at home… Raptor migration comes during the first 10 days of September and you could see 20 species in one day.

 Photo credit: Juvenile Honey Buzzard, Inglorious Bustards

-If you’ve never been to a Griffon colony check out La Zarga.
-And if you have, visit anyway.
-There were Griffons in the air and on the rock ledges, an Egyptian Vulture on the cliff face and in flight, Black Kite, an immature Bonelli’s Eagle, and indifferent cattle loitering nearby.
+If you’ve never been to a Griffon Vulture colony check out La Zarga.
+And even if you have, visit anyway.
+There were Griffons in the air and on the rock ledges, an Egyptian Vulture on the cliff face and, in flight, Black Kite and an immature Bonelli’s Eagle, with indifferent cattle loitering nearby.

 The Levant wind was blowing very strongly – so much so that the boats wouldn’t go out to look for cetaceans at the time of my birding Cadiz tour.
 Force eight was forecast, and force three is their limit.
-But if you’re here and it’s not too windy get out there – Common, Striped and Bottle-nosed Dolphins, Long-finned Pilot Whale, Killer, Sperm and Fin Whale are possible, and you are very likely to see something.
+But if you’re here, and it’s not too windy, get out there – Common, Striped and Bottle-nosed Dolphins, Long-finned Pilot Whale, Killer, Sperm and Fin Whale are all possible.